-GOSI (the General Organization for Social Insurance) is the government body that registers private sector employees, collects contributions, and enforces compliance.
-Under the new law, which system applies to each employee comes down to one date.
-Saudi nationals with any contribution history under the Civil Pension Law or the previous Social Insurance Law before July 3, 2024 remain on the old system.
-Their rates do not change.
-Saudi nationals who entered the workforce for the first time on or after July 3, 2024, with no prior GOSI contribution history, fall under the new system, with rates that increase every July through 2028.
+GOSI (the General Organization for Social Insurance) registers private sector employees, collects contributions, and enforces compliance.
+Which system applies comes down to one date: July 3, 2024.
+Any Saudi national with prior contribution history under the Civil Pension Law or the previous Social Insurance Law stays on the old system — rates unchanged.
+Anyone who first entered the workforce on or after that date, with no prior GOSI history, falls under the new system, with rates rising every July through 2028.

-Old System — Saudi nationals enrolled before July 3, 2024
+Old system — Saudi nationals enrolled before July 3, 2024

 These rates are fixed and have not changed:

-Branch Employee Employer
+Branch Employer Employee Total

-New System — Saudi nationals enrolled from July 3, 2024 onward
+New system — Saudi nationals enrolled from July 3, 2024 onward

-July 2024 – June 2025 9.75% 11.75%
+July 2024 – June 2025 (past) 11.75% 9.75% 21.5%

-July 2025 – June 2026 10.25% 12.25%
+July 2025 – June 2026 (past) 12.25% 10.25% 22.5%

-July 2026 – June 2027 10.75% 12.75%
+July 2026 – June 2027 — current 12.75% 10.75% 23.5%

-July 2027 – June 2028 11.25% 13.25%
+July 2027 – June 2028 13.25% 11.25% 24.5%

-From July 2028 11.75% 13.75%
+From July 2028 13.75% 11.75% 25.5%

-What Counts as the Contributory Salary
+What counts as the contributory salary

 Contributions are calculated on basic salary plus housing allowance only.
 Transport allowances, phone allowances, commissions, and other variable elements are excluded.
 The maximum contributory salary is SAR 45,000 per month; contributions are not calculated on earnings above that cap.